4neesh/DevBlog/src/posts/098_repos.md

 While reading about the Repo market, I came across a recent market event that illustrated how the monetary policy of a central bank can shape the repo market.
 In September 2019, the secured overnight financing rate, also known as SOFR, had a huge spike creating headline news...
 </p>
 <p>
 SOFR measures the cost of overnight borrowing of dollar-denominated repo transactions.
 SOFR is one of many overnight reference rates, others include SONIA for Sterling interbank money market trades, and EONIA for the Euro.
-These reference rates are calculated using real trade data for derivatives and aim to replace reference rates from LIBOR, which is based upon estimates.
+These reference rates are calculated using real trade data for derivatives and aim to replace reference rates from LIBOR, which are based upon estimates.
 You can read more about LIBOR in my blog <a href="https://aneesh.co.uk/the-liborois-spread" target="_blank">here</a>.
 </p>

 <br>